muthuubalakan/Angular-MangoDB-UserSystem/README.md

 pip3 install -r requirements.txt
 ```

-## MongoDB configuration
+## Database
-The module pymongo is used to configure and connect db.
+The application is configured with MongoDB env to store and perform queries in NoSQL.

-You can connect to the database server locally or a cloud service.

-Edit the conf.json file and add database uri, and database name.

-Or you could configure database by following steps,
+MongoDB configuration is really simple.
+Provide the MongoDB URI in conf.json file.
+TODO:
+1. Make ssl connection between server and database.
+2. Update, delete users.

+If you don't want to connect to mongoDB with URI,  username, password and db server instead,
+you will find following code snippet useful.

 ```python3
 import pymongo

 connection = pymongo.MongoClient(host, port)
 db = connection[db_name]